 Next, peel the potatoes using a vegetable peeler.

-Once peeled, chop them using a sharp knife into 1″ cubes.
 Why?
 Because the smaller the cubes, the less time it’ll take for them to get soft.

-Make the mashed potatoes
+Make the creamy mashed potatoes

-Measure in the butter, milk and 1 cup of parmesan cheese on top of the potatoes.
-Use a hand mixer on a low speed or a potato masher to combine the ingredients until creamy and smooth (or your desired consistency if you like a chunkier mashed potato.)
-Don’t forget to season ’em with salt and pepper after tasting, too!
+Use a hand mixer or a potato masher to stir the ingredients together until creamy and smooth (or your desired consistency if you like a chunkier potatoes.)

 Bake the casserole